Number: SB 1

 - Ambulatory Surgical Center Requirement: Abortion facilities would be required to meet minimum standards adopted for ambulatory surgical centers by September 2014.

-Medical Abortion Restrictions
+Medication Abortion Restrictions and Telemedicine

 The bill also would require the physician to schedule a follow-up visit not more than 14 days after the administration or use of the drug.
 The physician would also be required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.